 A reduced interest withholding tax rate may apply pursuant to a double tax treaty with the UK.
-The UK operates a view on treaty applications that demands the recipient of the interest be the 'beneficial owner' of the interest, and the tax authorities take a close look at the reason for the formation of the treaty qualified recipient in that jurisdiction.
+Treaty relief generally requires the recipient of the interest be the 'beneficial owner' of the interest, and the tax authorities take a close look at the reason for the formation of the treaty qualified recipient in that jurisdiction.